bagisto/user-guide/src/multi-vendor-marketplace/commission-management.md

 1) Sellers can track their total commission paid to the admin.
 2) Provides insights into how commissions impact overall profits.
-3) Encourages healthy business relationships through openness.
+3) Encourages healthy business relationships.

 **Where sellers can find this report:**